YourStake/integrations-guides/docs/guides/how-to-create-a-portfolio.md

 Things you need:

 - [API Access Token]({{ site.baseurl }}{% link docs/guides/how-to-request-api-access.md %})
-- A list of the portfolio holdings with their respective `isin` identifiers
+- A list of the portfolio holdings with their respective tickers or ISINs

 ### Let's create a portfolio using curl.